openscript-ch/openscript.ch/content/data/sections/questions/gadget-at-workplace.en.md

 answeredBy: Aaron Stampa
 ---

-Not being a gadget affine person, I find a height adjustable desk to be a valuable tool in any workplace.
+As I'm not a very gadget affine person, my answer is a height adjustable desk or standing desk for my workplaces.